profandyfield/discovr-web/content/discovr/_index.markdown

 ## Installing discovr

+{{% alert warning %}}

-<p style =   "border-radius: 10px; padding: 10px; border: 2px solid #CA3E34; background-color: #CA3E34; background-color: rgba(202, 62, 52, 0.1); color: #CA3E34;"> **NOTE**: This package is incomplete but under active development.
+This package is incomplete but under active development.
 I have released it early in case it is useful for instructors needing to move rapidly to remote learning because of the current global pandemic.
-Check [the GitHub page](https://github.com/profandyfield/discovr) for updates/new tutorials.</p>
+Check <a href = "https://github.com/profandyfield/discovr">the GitHub page</a> for updates/new tutorials.

+{{% /alert %}}

 To use `discovr` you first need to install {{< icon name="r-project" pack="fab" >}} and RStudio.
 To learn how to do this and to get oriented with {{< icon name="r-project" pack="fab" >}} and RStudio complete my interactive tutorial, [getting started with R and RStudio](/learnr/r/r_getting_started/).